Connect and Collaborate

-Connect and Collaborate: Join Local Substance Use Prevention Coalitions to Inform, Connect, and Strengthen Your Efforts
+Join Local Substance-Use Prevention Coalitions to Inform, Connect, and Strengthen Your Efforts

-Across the country, treatment professionals, law enforcement, faith communities, service providers, the courts, schools, city and health recreation centers, media, business, policymakers, families and youth leaders are coordinating their efforts to serve those struggling with addiction.
+With lives being lost daily, the opioid crisis is an “all-hands on deck” epidemic.
+Across the U.S., treatment professionals, law enforcement, faith communities, service providers, drug courts, schools, recreation centers, media, businesses, policy-makers, families and youth leaders are stepping forward to help contribute their time, talents, and resources to help coordinate and serve those struggling with addiction.

 No single organization or person can address the multitude of services needed to help people affected by mental health or substance use conditions… the best sources are the people who live, serve, and work in the community and the best results are often seen when they undertake such action together.

-- Visit Community Anti-Drug Coalitions of America (CADCA)
+- Visit the Community Anti-Drug Coalitions of America (CADCA)

 - Contact your regional public health department, HHS Regional Offices, or SAMHSA Regional Offices.